Harsha Walia: Border and Rule: Global Migration, Capitalism, and the Rise of Racist Nationalism

 In Border and Rule: Global Migration, Capitalism, and the Rise of Racist Nationalism, published in February 2021 by Haymarket Books, Walia further develops her internationalist analysis of migration.
 In it, Walia is critical both of Republican U.S. presidents such as Donald Trump, for his xenophobic immigration policies and efforts to build a wall at the U.S.-Mexico border, and Democratic presidents Bill Clinton and Barack Obama.
 She contextualizes her arguments around immigration by noting neoliberal leaders' predisposition for free trade over free migration.
 "Centrists like Bill Clinton, Barack Obama and Joe Biden have proven they too are 'tough on immigration' by securing the border against people, while commodities and capital move freely."
 The book features an afterword by Nick Estes and a foreword by Robin D. G. Kelley.
 It was reviewed in The New York Review of Books by American environmentalist Bill McKibben, who posits that Walia argues that "immigration should be better understood as reparations."

+The book was the winner of the Jim Deva Prize for Writing that Provokes from the BC and Yukon Book Prizes in 2022.